Creating an Accessible Web Page

 About Creating Accessible Websites

 Georgia State website editors must continually work to meet WCAG 2.0 AA-compliant websites.
-While the standards continue to improve and change our website managers must strive to adhere to these standards and continue to work toward implementing changes that allow for the institution to continually improve its ability to comply.
+While the standards continue to improve and change, our website managers must strive to adhere to them and continue to work toward implementing changes that allow the institution to improve its ability to comply continually.

 More About Creating Accessible Websites

 All WordPress training sessions contain embedded elements of accessible design.
-This is important in that it demonstrates how the content management system has native tools to make websites compliant.
+This is important because it demonstrates how the content management system has native tools to make websites compliant.

-Training sessions are offered almost weekly and you can easily join by contacting support here on UserVoice.
+Training sessions are offered almost weekly and you can quickly join by contacting support here on UserVoice.

-Beyond WordPress training, the university offers LinkedIn Learning courses where you can get a better understanding of accessibility and a. broader sense of what defines impairment.
-You can access this in the University Commkit Website Training webpage.
+Beyond WordPress training, the university offers LinkedIn Learning courses that can help you better understand accessibility and a broader sense of what defines impairment.
+You can access these on the University Commkit Website Training webpage.

 Testing for Accessibility